Asmit-cloud/Mistral-RAG-with-ChromaDB/README.md

 **Note:** Google Colab provides temporary environments.
 If your session disconnects, you may need to re-run the setup steps.

+**Colab Environment:** While running this RAG application in Google Colab if you encounter any installation or runtime issues, please refer to the provided `rag_app.ipynb` notebook.
+This notebook contains the exact steps and necessary commands used to successfully set up and run the application within the Colab environment, addressing common dependency resolution challenges specific to Colab.

 *Step 1: Open a new Google Colab notebook:*
 * Go to [Google Colab](https://colab.research.google.com).
 * Click `File` -> `New Notebook`.